fridalp/eutardigrade_eDNA/README.md

 Maximum Likelihood of dataref_MSA.fasta performed in IQ-TREE version 1.6.12 (Nguyen et al., 2015), with the GTR+F+I+G4 as substitution model and branch support calculated with 1000 SH-aLRT (Guindon et al., 2010) and 1000 Ultrafast (UF) bootstrap replicates (Hoang et al., 2018).
 The resulting backbone tree is available in both treefile (backbone.treefile) and contree-format (backbone.contree).

-In the tree-based approach, problematic MOTUs (#012, #015, #033, #050, #053, #068, #112, #102) were removed from the alignment prior to phylogenetic reconstruction. backbone.contree was used as consensus-tree, and branch support was calculated with 10.000 Ultrafast bootstrap replicates.
+In the tree-based approach, problematic MOTUs (#012, #015, #033, #050, #053, #068, #112, #102) were removed from the alignment prior to phylogenetic reconstruction, because these caused severe topological disruptions (see the file treebased_w_all_MOTUs.treefile).

+backbone.contree was used as consensus-tree, and branch support was calculated with 10.000 Ultrafast bootstrap replicates.
 The resulting tree is available in treefile-format (treebased_results.treefile)

 In the phylogeny-based approach, APPLES-2 use FastTree version 2.1.11 to re-estimate branch lengths on the consensus backbone tree (backbone.contree).